Mama June Weight-Loss Pictures: June’s 300-LB Weight Loss Finally Shown In Full

 “Her double chin is gone, her bat wings are gone.
 She’s going to look like a completely different person,” Pumpkin says.

 There has been quite a bit of build-up to the final episode of Mama June: From Not to Hot, and WEtv had plenty of marketing to promote the big reveal of Mama June’s weight loss pictures.
-The network shared pictures of what Mama June looked like before the journey started, when she weighed a reported 460 pounds.
+The network shared pictures of what Mama June looked like before the journey started when she weighed a reported 460 pounds.

 Kiss the old #MamaJune goodbye! ???? pic.twitter.com/TabZRmbtSo